Wednesday August 16, 2017

 “We realize that every single person has their own strong sides and the key to reaching full company potential is getting to know each employee personally and combining their strongest sides.” – Linas Levanas, Developer

 It’s essential for us all to be on the same page.
 As long as our objectives and key results are clear, precise, and easy to understand, the company will be moving forward.
-Everyone here is brilliant in their own unique way, have qualities that nobody else has, therefore, to get the best results it is important to combine our strongest suits and stay focused.
-Hostinger’s corporate culture is about working united, towards one clear goal.
-By taking the responsibility to do our best at all times, we identify and contribute where it is needed the most.
+Everyone here is brilliant in their own unique way and has qualities that nobody else has.
+Therefore, to get the best results, it is important to combine our strongest suits and stay focused.
+Hostinger’s corporate culture is about working united towards a clear goal.
+By taking the responsibility to do our best at all times, we identify and contribute to the next necessary step.

 With the understanding that all our decisions are reversible, we are not scared to experiment.
 If you’re not fast, your competitors will be!
-Technology is something that constantly moves and constant innovation is necessary.
-The faster you’re able to learn and adapt, the faster the company grows.
-It’s better to have tried and failed, than not to have tried at all.
+Technology is something that constantly changes, and innovation is necessary.
+The faster you’re able to learn and adapt, the faster the company will grow.
+It’s better to have tried and failed than not to have tried at all.

 “While compliments are appreciated, the critique is what turns you from good to great.” – Arnas Kazlauskas, Customer Success Academy